AccelerationConsortium/ac-microcourses/docs/courses/data-science/overview.md

     * SAASBO
   - * Explain the curse of dimensionality
     * Compare the efficiency of expected improvement and SAASBO as a function of dimensionality

+* - Sequential, batch, and asynchronous optimization
+  - * Conditioning
+    * Batch optimization
+    * Asynchronous optimization
+    * Parallelism
+  - * Explain the effect of parallelism on optimization efficiency in terms of wall time and resource utilization
+    * Explain what conditioning is in the context of batch and asynchronous BO
+    * Adapt a Bayesian optimization script to use batch optimization
+    * Adapt a Bayesian optimization script to use asynchronous optimization

 * - Featurization
   - * Domain knowledge integration